Corner Hotel: 1996-present

-Owners Tim Northeast & Mathew Everett took the reins of the Corner in the mid 1990s.
+Owners Tim Northeast & Mathew Everett took the reins of the Corner in the mid-1990s.
+Everett owned the Punters Club in Fitzroy, also a popular live music venue at the time, and currently owns the Northcote Social Club in the eponymous suburb.

 The Corner has also played host to a number of significant moments in music history.
-The White Stripes created the riff to Seven Nation Army during their soundcheck in 2003.
+The White Stripes created the iconic riff to Seven Nation Army during their soundcheck in 2003, which coincidentally is 700m from AAMI Park where it is played after local soccer club Melbourne Victory play their song after a goal is scored.
 In 2006 U2 filmed a video for their single Window in the Skies in the band room and rooftop garden of the hotel.
 Crowded House chose the venue for their final Melbourne show in 1996, though they later reformed.
 The Living End used footage from their 1997 Corner show for the film clip to Second Solution.

 The venue was one of the first in 2005 to make all shows smoke-free and has also been stamping out sexual assault and harassment, and unspecified environmental initiatives.

 The Corner Hotel launched the Corner Award in 2016, an annual award for local artists.
 Previous recipients of the Award include Sampa The Great, Cable Ties and Baker Boy.

 The Corner has received a number of accolades over the years including Music Victoria Best Venue 2013–2018, NLMAs Victoria Venue of the Year 2016, and AHA National Awards for Excellence - Best Entertainment Venue 2019, AHA VIC State Awards for Excellence - Best Live Entertainment Venue 2017 & 2018.
 It has also held its place as the top Australian venue in the Pollstar Top 100 Global Club Venues since 2013, the highest placement being #13.